gpanos/laravel-morph-alias-attribute/README.md

 ```

 ## Usage
-To define a morph alias for you model add the `MorphAlias` attribute and pass it your alias.
+To define a morph alias for your model add the `MorphAlias` attribute and pass it your alias.

 ```php
 <?php